 The vast majority of schools do not have golf as part of the curriculum so the Children's Golf Trust was formed to change this and to allow all children within Primary Schools the chance to try golf in a safe, fun environment and to hopefully get their golfing journey started.

 Our aim is to increase the participation of children playing golf and to provide a pathway from schools to possible membership at golf clubs.

 To achieve this aim we fund enthusiastic PGA Professionals to provide golf for all primary school children in their local community by:

 Delivering golf sessions in Primary Schools during curriculum time.

 Providing after-school golf sessions at the schools and golf clubs

 Running fun golf festivals at schools, parks or golf clubs.

 Golf Sessions in Primary Schools

-The PGA Professionals will provide golf sessions during curriculum time to all pupils from Primary 1 to Primary 7.
-These fun classes will cover various aspects of golf, from putting, to chipping, to pitching and long game, closely following the school curriculum.
-The activities, eventhough golf in nature, will involve such things as numeracy and literacy to aid educational development.
+The PGA Professionals will provide golf sessions during curriculum time to as many pupils as possible from P1 to P7.
+These fun classes will cover various aspects of golf, from putting, to chipping, to pitching and long game.
+The activities, eventhough golf in nature, can involve such things as numeracy and literacy to aid educational development.

 After School Golf Sessions